danielduhh/kanye-goat/README.md

+# Yeezy Vote!

+We’re here to pay homage to our generation's most influential artist.
+What is Kanye's best song?
+You decide.
+Select your top 5 songs and submit your vote.
+Check back to see how your favorites stack up against the ultimate ranking of Kanye's genius.

+Find any bugs?
+Want to add tracks?
+Please log your issues [here](https://github.com/danielduhh/kanye-goat/issues).

+# Development
-### Install Dependencies
+#### Install Dependencies

 We have three kinds of dependencies in this project: tools, database and angular framework code.
 The tools help us manage and test the application.

-* We get the tools we depend upon via `npm`, the [node package manager][npm].
+* Get the libraries we depend upon via `npm` & the angular code via `bower`
-* We get the angular code via `bower`, a [client-side code package manager][bower].
-* We create the postgres DB via [1_build_db.sql](app/sql/1_build_db)
+* Create the postgres DB via [1_build_db.sql](sql/sql/1_build_db)

-We have preconfigured `npm` to automatically run `bower` so we can simply do:
+We have preconfigured `npm` to automatically run `bower` simply run:

 ```
 npm install
 ```

-Behind the scenes this will also call `bower install`.
-You should find that you have two new folders in your project.
+Two new folders will appear in your project

 * `node_modules` - contains the npm packages for the tools we need
-* `app/bower_components` - contains the angular framework files
+* `public/components` - contains the angular framework files

-*Note that the `bower_components` folder would normally be installed in the root folder but angular-seed changes this location through the `.bowerrc` file.
-Putting it in the app folder makes it easier to serve the files by a webserver.*

-### Create Postgres DB
+#### Create Postgres DB
 * Run script [1_build_db.sql](app/sql/1_build_db.sql)
 * Add [settings file](settings-example.js)

-### Run the Application
+#### Run the Application

-We have preconfigured the project with a simple development web server.
-The simplest way to start this server is:
+Run the web server

 ```
 npm start
 ```

 ### Development
-Watch for changes and build all js files into app/build/kanye.min.js
+Watch for changes and build all js files into _public/app/build/kanye.min.js_

 ```
-grunt
+grunt build watch
 ```